aurowallet/auro-wallet-mobile-app/README.md

 ### For developer
 You need to pull the code from github first, and then switch to the `feature/translate` branch.
 If you need to update the existing translation, directly edit the content of the target file.
 If you need to add a new language file, please add a new language file according to the language encoding requirements, such as `app_tr.arb`.
 After completion, you need to submit a PR to the `feature/translate` branch for merging.

+## Sponsor
+This project is tested with BrowserStack